HSF/hsf.github.io/newsletter/_posts/2019-04-01-Jlab-Workshop.md

 The *PyHEP* group organised a session that explored our links with the wider Python community, with an emphasis on toolkit approaches where different tools mesh together to form the required pipeline.
-There was also a presentation from the Anaconda team, with Jonathan Helmus introducing the numba Python JIT and the Conda package distribution.
-In the latter our own community have contributed ROOT on Linux and OS X platforms.
+There was also a presentation from outside HEP, with Jonathan Helmus from Anaconda introducing the numba Python JIT and the Conda package distribution.
+In the latter our own community have contributed ROOT on Linux and OS X platforms, which is already very popular.

 The theme of packaging was touched on again in the *Software Development Tools* session.
 The HSF Packaging WG presented solutions that support the